WarrantyNowVoid/jekyll-wnv/_posts/2013-10-09-for-fucks-sake-twitter-e-pluribus-unum-edition-cb9b8.md

 ### Wake Up, Sheeple!

 <blockquote class="twitter-tweet"><p>People!!BHusseinObama showing every classic trait of slow forming dictatorship, don't overlook the signs.
-Look how selective the shutdown is</p>â€” Han Valen (@ou812usa) <a href="https://twitter.com/ou812usa/statuses/387224884197068800">October 7, 2013</a></blockquote>
+Look how selective the shutdown is</p>Han Valen (@ou812usa) <a href="https://twitter.com/ou812usa/statuses/387224884197068800">October 7, 2013</a></blockquote>

 Holy shit, you guys!
 This Bhussein fellow is slowly forming a dictatorship right under our noses!
 It's as though the shutdown is only following the predetermined parameters for a governmental shutdown.
 This is a travesty!
 If only I had any idea who the hell that was, I would protest the shit out of all the power he has!